arashasadabadi/VisionEval-Dev/docs/tutorials/ve-state/Main.md

 15. The parking pricing, travel demand management, and car service inputs are specified by Azone, area type, and development type.
 These are then translated to the SimBzone based on the SimBzone area type and development type.
 After that is done, the AssignDemandManagement, AssignParkingRestrictions, and AssignCarSvcAvailability modules can run as they currently do.
 Thought will be given as to how to simplify inputs so that users are not required to provide inputs for every combination of Azone, area type and development type.

-For more information on simuling Bzones process see [here](https://github.com/VisionEval/VisionEval-Dev/blob/master/sources/modules/VESimLandUse/inst/module_docs/CreateSimBzones.md)
+For more information on simulating Bzones process see [here](https://github.com/VisionEval/VisionEval-Dev/blob/master/sources/modules/VESimLandUse/inst/module_docs/CreateSimBzones.md)

 ## Sections